quantum-compiler/atlas-artifact/README.md

 # Atlas: Hierarchical Partitioning for Quantum Circuit Simulation on GPUs

+We use the Perlmutter supercomputer to evaluate the performance of Atlas, and use a single-core CPU (can be a laptop) to evaluate the algorithms Stage and Kernelize.

 Atlas is built on [Quartz](https://github.com/quantum-compiler/quartz).
 To run the artifact, please create a Python environment for Quartz and copy the necessary circuits first.
+This needs to be done on both the single-core CPU and Perlmutter.
-Following parts will assume that these commands are executed (unless specified otherwise, the `quartz` conda environment is used):
+The following parts will assume that these commands are executed:

 ```shell
 # Create Python environment